 - 2. Scroll down if needed until you can see the bottom of the form.
-We will place a text box for the total in the form footer. - 3.
+We will place a text box for the total in the form footer for the main form (not to be confused with the footer for the songs form which already has the text box we just made). - 3.
 Click the Text Box icon in the Ribbon. - 4.
 Click in the Footer area approximately 6cm from the left of the form to place a textbox.
 The ruler at the top might be showing units other than centimetres depending on your settings.
 You can use the gridlines on the design view as a guide as they will be lined up with the major markings (cm) on the ruler.